NethServer/nethsecurity-docs/port_forward.rst

-Add or remove multiple subnets to the vpn zone
+Add or remove multiple subnets to the VPN zone
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 If you already set a subnet for a VPN zone and want to **add** another subnet (e.g. 10.33.33.0/24) use the following command (same internal reference of previous example): ::